venom1270/AdventOfCode-2022/README.md

 ## Day 22

 Part 1 was easy, but part 2 is proving difficult because it's hard to test.
 I may have missed one digit when wrapping around the cube.
 I have to look at it later.

+UPDATE (next day, 23.
+12. 2022): Solved part 2 easily, all I needed was some sleep and a break from all the numbers 😅.
+There was a bug in wrapping logic - fixed some numbers and now it works 😄.
+The solution is hardcoded to a specific shape of input though.